oils-for-unix/oils.vim/doc/algorithms.md

 ## Algorithm 2: Context-Free Parsing with Tree-sitter

-Even though coarse parsing is easier than context-free parsing, it should give you much of the knowledge necessary to create a context-free parser.
+Even though coarse parsing is easier than context-free parsing, it should give you much of the YSH knowledge necessary to create a context-free parser.

 That said, it may be helpful for us to "recast" YSH syntax as context-free, with a YSH-only stateful lexer.
 (Right now, OSH and YSH share the same